soxueren/atsd/api/sql/scheduled-sql.md

 The scheduling frequency is controlled with the `Schedule` field containing a `cron` expression that determines when the task should be executed.

+> The `cron` expression is evaluated based on the timezone of the server where the database is running.
+The timezone is available on the **Admin: System Information** page.

 Fields in a cron expression have the following order:

 * seconds